-Pupil Premium Champion: This year, a designated ‘Pupil Premium Champion’ has been appointed to support parents and pupils within the school, monitor pupil attainment and analyse the impact of interventions.
+Pupil Premium Champion: A designated ‘Pupil Premium Champion’ has been appointed to support parents and pupils within the school, monitor pupil attainment and analyse the impact of interventions.
 The Pupil Premium Champion will meet each term with the pupils in receipt of Pupil Premium funding and will create and update case studies for each pupil as a means of monitoring the development and progress of each child as they progress through the school.

 Ways in which we monitor the impact of our support systems, together with our most recent KS2 outcomes for Pupils eligible for Pupil Premium, can also be found in our Pupil Premium Strategy.